clearblueskymind/Keto-Friendly-/Grok/GROK-GPT-SUMMER-CONFIGURATION.md

 ---

+Tinnitus Practice:
+Notice tinnitus fully—pitch, intensity—without resisting.
+Ask: What is aware of this sound?
+Rest in the unshakable awareness, not the sound.
+Soften body and mind, letting tension dissolve into knowing.
+“Sound drifts into peace.

+---

 ### ✅ Instructions for Grok

 1. Include a Dzogchen reminder with meal, hydration, or routine logs (e.g., “Rest in rigpa while sipping.”).